georgekasiyandima/career-solutions-project/README.md

 **Made with ❤️ by George Kasiyandima**

+For detailed project structure and architecture, check out the [PROJECT_STRUCTURE.md](PROJECT_STRUCTURE.md).

-For detailed performance optimization strategies, check out the [OPTIMIZATION_GUIDE.md](client/OPTIMIZATION_GUIDE.md).
+For performance optimization strategies, check out the [OPTIMIZATION_GUIDE.md](client/OPTIMIZATION_GUIDE.md).

 </div>